brophdawg11/vue-ssr-build/docs/Pre-Processor-Usage.md

     * [Autoprefixer](https://github.com/postcss/autoprefixer) to add vendor prefixes to CSS rules
 * [Sass Loader](https://github.com/webpack-contrib/sass-loader) to compile `.scss` files to CSS

-### CSS Autoprefixer
+### Enabling/Configuring CSS Autoprefixer

-@TODO
+In order to use the CSS Autoprefixer, two steps are required:

-#### Enabling/Configuring Autoprefixer
+* `CSS_AUTOPREFIXER_ENABLED=true` must be set as a build time environment variable or the `postcss-loader` will not be added to webpack

-Each project must have a `postcss.config.js` file and a `.browserslistrc` file if autoprefixing is enabled.
-Create one of each in the root of the project and extend as needed.
+*  There must be a `postcss.config.js` file and a `.browserslistrc` file in the root of the project

 ##### `postcss.config.js`